ACHIVX-COM/editor/README.md

 # ACHIVX Editor

-ACHIVX editor is a customized version of [Slate](https://www.slatejs.org/) rich text editor that can be embedded into any site:
+ACHIVX editor is a customized version of [Slate](https://www.slatejs.org/) rich text editor that can be embedded into any site ([live example](https://achivx-com.github.io/editor/)):

 ```HTML
 <div id="editor"></div>